Water Treatment & Containment

 Go Berkey Kit plus Sport Berkey Bottle

-Berkey Filters can take raw-untreated water from almost any source and purify it, removing bacteria, viruses, and chemicals.
-It uses a ceramic element in a gravity fed system to do the trick in the GO, or you can use suction with the smaller filter in the SPORT.
-The downside to the GO is it's size, and it takes an hour to purify a gallon.
+Go Berkey Kits can take raw-untreated water from almost any source and purify it, removing bacteria, viruses, and chemicals.
+It uses a ceramic element in a gravity fed system to do the trick in the GO, or you can use suction with the smaller filter in the SPORT (or get the Sport by itself).
+The only downside to the GO is it's size, it isn't really backpackable.
+It takes about an hour to purify a gallon.

 Sawyer Mini Water Filtration System

 This system is top-notch.
 Only weighs 2 oz!
 Filters up to 10,000 gallons (the secret is it's back washing system) with a 0.1 micron filter.
 That covers you for bacteria and viruses.
 Consider replacing the supplied bag and straw with a Platypus PlusBottle and Camelbak Tube.
 Put it in-line with a water bladder system, ala a Camelbak Antidote.

 This thing is tiny, and can remove 99.9 percent of cryptosporidium and Giardia.
 It's a great backup, but it's main limitation is the amount of water it can safely filter, about 20 gallons.
 That's fine for a short term use however, and since it's so easy to pack, this is a great option for bacterial protection.